 20% 15% discount as at time of writing.

 For instance, a MOS Burger originally priced at S$3.55 would cost just S$2.89 if I choose to takeaway.
 And a Starbucks Java-Chip Frappuccino would cost just $6.10 after the

 20% 15% discount.
 This is real savings as compared to actual retail prices, and makes it a no-brainer to use the app even if I’m not a fan of its delivery service.

 Update (June 2020): Since this post was published in May, I’ve noticed many F&B outlets raising their already marked-up price on Foodpanda.
 As such, the discounted ‘Pickup’ price may not end up cheaper as compared to actual retail price.
 Therefore, you may want to double check on the actual retail price before placing your pickup orders.

-You may still be able to enjoy full discounts from the ‘good’ stores such as MOS Burger where pricing is transparent and real (as at time of writing).
+You may still be able to enjoy full discounts from stores such as MOS Burger where pricing is consistent (as at time of writing).

 Foodpanda Promo Code

 If you are keen to sign up as a Foodpanda user, remember to get your $10 free credit.
 It’ll make your first food purchase even tastier. :)

 More benefits of using Foodpanda for takeaway orders

 Other than saving money, I also appreciate being able to make food decisions at the comfort of my home, choose the preferred collection time and skip the queue when I’m there.